NetApp/harvest/cmd/collectors/zapiperf/README.md

 With the exception of `addr`, `datacenter` and `auth_style`, all other parameters of the ZapiPerf collector can be defined in either of these three files.
 Parameters defined in the lower-level file, override parameters in the higher-level file.
 This allows the user to configure each objects individually, or use same parameters for all objects.

-For the sake of brevity, these parameters are described only in the section [ZapiPerf configuration file](#zapiperf-configuration-file).
+For the sake of brevity, these parameters are described only in the section [Collector configuration file](#collector-configuration-file).

 ### Harvest configuration file